weka/setup-dlang/README.md

 Example, if the latest DMD beta is `2.098.1_rc1` and the latest DMD release is `2.099.0` then `dmd-beta` will now resolve to `2.099.0` instead of `2.098.1_rc1`.

 The minimum available version of dmd has been raised to `2.065.0`.

+## Changes from v2

+gdmd is no longer downloaded from the ubuntu repos, it is always pulled in from [D-Programming-GDC/gdmd](https://github.com/D-Programming-GDC/gdmd).

+The `gdmd` input to the action has been removed.
+Now it is downloaded and setup unconditionally.

+Introduces the `DMD` variable which will point to the dmd wrapper of the selected compiler.
+For example if you install `ldc-1.37.0` then `DC` will point to `<extracted_path>/ldc2` and `DMD` will point to `<extracted_path>/ldmd2`
+This variable is setup for all compilers, automatically.